mkotsiopoulou/American-Sign-Language-Recognition/README.md

 ---

 # Methodology
-The project follows the standard deep learning pipeline:
+The project follows a complete deep learning workflow consisting of the following stages:
 1. Dataset loading and inspection.
 2. Image preprocessing and normalization.
 3. Dataset splitting into training and testing sets.